isabelsanmartin/Phylogenetics-Workshop-Chamela/BIB/Setting-BIB-analysis.md

 Q_bio := fnGTR( r_bio, pi_bio )
 ```

+We now use a loop to define the components of the biogeographic model for each clade.
-We define the migration rate in units of time; the prior is derived assuming an expected rate of 1.0 island switches/Myr.
+1. We first define the migration rate in units of time; the prior is derived assuming an expected rate of 1.0 island switches/Myr.
 We want a fairly vague prior because the uncertainty is considerable.
 Here we use a gamma(1,1)=exp(1) prior.
 It has 50 % credible set (0.29,1.39) and 95 % set (0.025,3.69).
+2. We create the model
+3. We add moves to the biogeographic part of the model assuming that the molecular evolution moves are already in the vector moves
+4. We set up the file and screen monitors
+5.

 ```
 mvi = 1
 mni = 1